PostHog/posthog.com/contents/docs/application-settings.md

+---
+title: Application Settings
+sidebar: Docs
+showTitle: true
+---
 This page documents all the application settings and configuration available on PostHog.
-These settings are generally available for both PostHog Cloud and PostHog Self-hosted versions of PostHog and should not be confused with instance settings (see [Configuring PostHog](/docs/configuring-posthog)) for more details.
+These settings are generally available for both PostHog Cloud and PostHog Enterprise versions and should not be confused with instance settings (see [Configuring PostHog](/docs/configuring-posthog)) for more details.
 Each subsection is represented as a tab in the user interface.

 ## Organization settings
 Settings pertaining to the entire organization and/or instance.
 These settings can be accessed by opening the account dropdown on the right corner of the top navigation bar and then clicking on "Organization settings & billing".
 Contains the following settings: